ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 *For example, the Buyer, also known as Requester, proposes a commercial state change of the MSA through Order A which is created at time t, and the Seller, also known as the Provider, has just agreed to a suggested discount rate change in the MSA submitted by the Buyer at time t-1 but not yet processed.
 This means that if the transaction of Order A is processed in parallel to the discount change the wrong discount might be applied to Order A depending on which transaction is executed first.*

 #### **[R269]**
-The Execution Framework of a VSM MUST ensure that state transition validation computations are either completed or abort in finite time.
+The Execution Framework of a VSM MUST ensure that state transition validation computations are either completed or aborted in finite time.

 *Note that what is deemed to be a suitable, finite time is determined by the allowable duration of a transaction.
 This requirement means that infinite computational loops cannot be allowed in a BPI.*